xinyuwang-nus/WanderHub/README.md

 - **GitHub Actions:** Automated tests and builds are executed to ensure code quality and reduce manual errors.
 - **Zero Downtime Deployments:** Updates are seamlessly rolled out to production without affecting user access, providing a smooth transition for all updates and new features.
 - **Streamlined Workflow:** Automated deployment processes to **Vercel** (frontend) and **Render** (backend) ensure quick and reliable releases.

-## Monitoring and Security

-Robust monitoring systems and security measures are integral to the deployment:

-- **Performance Monitoring:** Tools like **Prometheus** and **Grafana** are used to monitor real-time performance metrics and detect anomalies.
-- **Proactive Alerts:** Alerts are configured to notify the development team about issues such as traffic spikes, increased response times, or failed API requests.
-- **SSL/TLS Encryption:** All communication between the frontend, backend, and database is encrypted, protecting data from unauthorized access.
-- **Environment Variables:** Sensitive credentials, such as API keys and database URIs, are securely managed using environment variables.
-- **JWT Authentication:** User sessions are secured with JSON Web Tokens (JWT), providing protected access to resources.

-## Post-Deployment Testing and Launch

-After deployment, comprehensive post-deployment testing was conducted to validate the platform’s functionality and performance under live conditions.
-The tests confirmed the seamless integration of all components and ensured that WanderHub met high standards of reliability and efficiency.

-WanderHub was officially launched following successful testing, making it available to users worldwide.
-The combination of scalable infrastructure, proactive monitoring, and strong security measures ensures a superior and uninterrupted user experience.

 # **Declaration**